opnchaudhary/parasnath.com.np/src/_posts/2020-02-13-force-install-npm-in-arch-linux.markdown

 Errors occurred, no packages were upgraded.
 ```

 I searched the internet for a while then I stumbled upon this [issue](https://github.com/nodesource/distributions/issues/636).
-It's the solution by [n0noob](https://github.com/n0noob).
+It is the solution by [n0noob](https://github.com/n0noob).
 The solution is to use
 *--overwrite='\*'*.

 So the final command would be
 > sudo pacman -S npm --overwrite='*'

 And this solved my problem.
+This applies to Arch Linux and other distros based on Arch Linux.

 > Caution: Use --overwrite='*' at your own risk.
 This command might result in an unusable system.
 Use it only if you know what you are doing.